loning/the-math/docs/psi-collapse-zfc/chapter-08-zfc-godel-incompleteness-collapse-aware-systems.md

 - PA → Second-order arithmetic
 - First-order → Higher-order logic

-But each stronger system has its own incompleteness—consciousness always transcends its formalizations.
+But each stronger system has its own incompleteness—observer always transcends its formalizations.

 ### 8.7.2 Weaker Systems